Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey: Point cloud datasets

+$\bullet$\textbf{ModelNet10/ModelNet40~\cite{wu2015modelnet}:} ModelNet is a synthetic object-level dataset for 3D classification.
+The original ModelNet provides CAD models represented by vertices and faces.
+Point clouds are generated by sampling from the models uniformly.
+ModelNet40 contains 13,834 objects of 40 categories, among which 9,843 objects form the training set and the rest form the test set.
+ModelNet10 consists of 3,377 samples of 10 categories, which are split into 2,468 training samples and 909 testing samples.

+$\bullet$\textbf{ShapeNet~\cite{chang2015shapenet}:} ShapeNet contains synthetic 3D objects of 55 categories.
+It was curated by collecting CAD models from online open-sourced 3D repositories.
+Similar to ModelNet, synthetic objects in ShapeNet are complete, aligned, and with no occlusion or background.
+Its extension \textbf{ShapeNetPart} has 16,881 objects of 16 categories and is represented by point clouds.
+Each object consists of 2 to 6 parts, and in total there are 50 part categories in the dataset.

+$\bullet$\textbf{ScanObjectNN~\cite{uy2019scanobjectnn}:} ScanObjectNN is a real object-level dataset, where 2,902 3D point cloud objects of 15 categories are constructed from the scans captured in real indoor scenes.
+Different from synthetic object datasets, point cloud objects in ScanObjectNN are noisy (including background points, occlusions, and holes in objects) and not axis-aligned.

+$\bullet$\textbf{S3DIS~\cite{armeni2016s3dis}:} Stanford Large-Scale 3D Indoor Spaces (S3DIS) dataset contains over 215 million points scanned from 6 large-scale indoor areas in 3 office buildings, where each area is 6,000 square meters.
+The scans are represented as point clouds with point-wise semantic labels of 13 object categories.

+$\bullet$\textbf{ScanNet-V2~\cite{dai2017scannet}:} ScanNet-V2 is an RGB-D video dataset containing 2.5 million views in more than 1500 scans, which are captured in indoor scenes such as offices and living rooms and annotated with 3D camera poses, surface reconstructions, as well as semantic and instance labels for segmentation.

+$\bullet$\textbf{SUN RGB-D~\cite{song2015sun}:} SUN RGB-D dataset is a collection of single view RGB-D images collected from indoor environments.
+There are in total 10,335 RGB-D images annotated with amodal, and 3D oriented object bounding boxes of 37 categories.

+$\bullet$\textbf{KITTI~\cite{geiger2013vision}:} KITTI is a pioneer outdoor dataset providing dense point clouds from a LiDAR sensor together with other modalities including front-facing stereo images and GPS/IMU data.
+It provides 200k 3D boxes over 22 scenes for 3D object detection.

+$\bullet$\textbf{ONCE~\cite{mao2021one}:} ONCE dataset has 1 million LiDAR scenes and 7 million corresponding camera images.
+There are 581 sequences in total, where 560 sequences are unlabelled and used for unsupervised learning, and 10 sequences are annotated and used for testing.
+It provides an unsupervised learning benchmark for object detection in outdoor environments.

-The publicly available datasets for URL of point clouds are very limited in both data size and scene variety as compared with those of images for 2D computer vision and texts for NLP.
-For example, \cite{devlin2018bert} used more than 3 billion words for NLP pre-training and ImageNet \cite{deng2009imagenet} has more than 10 million images for unsupervised visual representation learning.
-Large-scale and high-quality point cloud data are needed as a foundation for future research.
+The publicly available datasets for URL of point clouds are still limited in both data size and scene variety, especially compared with the image and text datasets that have been used for 2D computer vision and NLP research.
+For example, there are 800 million words in BooksCorpus and 2,500 million words in English Wikipedia that is able to provide comprehensive data sources for unsupervised representation learning in NLP~\cite{devlin2018bert}; ImageNet \cite{deng2009imagenet} has more than 10 million images for unsupervised visual representation learning.
+Large-scale and high-quality point cloud data are highly demanded for future research on this topic, and we provide a detailed discussion of this issue in Section~\ref{Sec.Future}.